 The Scholarship will be awarded each year to an eligible applicant.
 The recipient will be selected by the Florida 4-H Youth Development Scholarship Committee in cooperation with the Florida 4-H Dog Project Scholarship Committee according to all established criteria and procedures.
-Awards will be announced during the 4-H Congress in Gainesville.
+Awards will be announced during the 4-H University in Gainesville.

 “Eligibility for the scholarship depends on an applicant meeting the following criteria: Be a student who is a former 4-H member with an extensive background working with dogs,beginning his/her Freshman, Sophomore, Junior or Senior year of college.
 Preference will be given to youth pursuing animal related studies including pre-veterinary sciences.
 If no 4-H members with dog experience have applied, the scholarship will be open to 4-H members with other animal experience.”
 Financial need will be considered based on parents’ and/or applicant’s income and situation.